KaylaDunn/CEN3031Project/Sprint4.md

     - Delete posts, add images to posts
     - Log out
   - Backend
+     - Mainly focused on updating and enriching the API to ease frontend use
+     - Posts, images, and comments auto fill upon requesting the backend for them
+     - Backend will send updated user information upon request
+     - Profile photo upload works now by linking images into database
+     - Comments are stored by saving who commented on which post and links the original author of the comment to that post
+     - Likes are stored based on who liked a post and which post was liked
+     - Allows frontend to query the backend for posts given a certain location
+     - Updated the documentation as needed
 - List frontend unit and Cypress tests
   - End-to-end
     - Added navigation button functionality
       - Createaccount navigates to verification
       - Verification back to login
       - Profile navigates to userProfile
       - Edit account button redirects
       - Logout redirects to logout and then to main page
       - Post button with filled inputs redirects home
     - Makes sure a user with invalid credentials cannot log in
   - Component
      - Add image dialog
      - Add comment dialog
      - View dialog
      - Post buttons enabled
      - Updated all existing component tests to account for additional providers and imports
-- List backend unit test
+- List backend unit tests
   - TestGetPost
   - TestGetPostFail
   - TestDeletePost